MarionGuelfand/Reconstruction/README.md

 # Reconstruction

 TREND_EAS:
-Reconstruction code adapted for EAS (conic parametrisation in SWF)
+Reconstruction code with SWF conic parametrisation

 TREND_background:
-Reconstruction code that can be used for EAS and background (airplanes....)
+Reconstruction code with SWF cartesian coordinates
-For SWF, the scan is done on cartesian coordinates and don't use the conic parametrisation So it should be slower
+So it should be slower

 PTREND: